GSQ: Highly-Accurate Low-Precision Scalar Quantization for LLMs via Gumbel-Softmax Sampling: The Gumbel-Softmax quantization ( ) method

 where $\mathcal{G}_b$ denotes the ordered quantization grid, with cardinality $\lvert \mathcal{G}_b \rvert = 2^b$, specifying the set of values that each quantized parameter may take.
 This formulation imposes no structural restrictions on the grid and therefore accommodates both uniform and non-uniform quantization schemes.

 To enable gradient-based optimization, we apply Gumbel--Softmax sampling independently to each of the $d$ coordinates.
-Each such instance introduces $2^b$ trainable logits, i.e., the logits can be concatenated into $\vl \in \R^{d \times 4}$.
+Each such instance introduces $2^b$ trainable logits, i.e., the logits can be concatenated into $\vl \in \R^{d \times 2^b}$.
 With this relaxation, we jointly optimize the logits $\vl$ and the scale parameter $s$.

-\paragraph{The 2-bit case.} As a direct application, consider $2$-bit uniform quantization with $\mathcal{G}_2 = \{-2, -1, 0, 1\}$.
-In this case, each coordinate is associated with $4$ trainable logits for Gumbel--Softmax sampling.
+\paragraph{The 2-bit case.} As a direct application, consider 2-bit uniform quantization with $\mathcal{G}_2 = \{-2, -1, 0, 1\}$.
+In this case, each coordinate is associated with 4 trainable logits for Gumbel--Softmax sampling.
 Together with the shared scale parameter $s$, this yields a total of $4d + 1$ trainable parameters.
-Algorithm~\ref{alg:2bit} provides the full implementation details for this setting.
 Although the grid itself is skewed toward negative values, we allow the scale $s$ to take negative values as well, thereby removing any inherent bias toward either side.

-\paragraph{Higher bit-widths.}As the bit-width $b$ increases, the number of trainable logits, and consequently the required memory, grows exponentially, causing the naive formulation to quickly become intractable.
-To address this issue, for $b > 2$, we use a local shift-based formulation, explained below and summarized in Figure~\ref{fig:local-shift}.

-The key observation is that, during optimization, each coordinate typically remains close to its initialized quantized value, and large jumps across the quantization grid rarely happen.
-Motivated by this, instead of assigning a logit to every value in $\mathcal{G}_b$, we only learn a small discrete shift relative to the initialized grid point.
+\paragraph{Higher bit-widths.} As the bit-width $b$ increases, the number of trainable logits, and consequently the required memory, grows exponentially in bpp.
+To address this, for $b > 2$, we use a local shift-based formulation, explained below and summarized in Figure~\ref{fig:local-shift}.
+The key observation is that, each coordinate typically remains close to its initialized quantized value, and large jumps across the quantization grid rarely happen (see Appendix~\ref{app:ablation_local_shift}).
+Instead of assigning a logit to every value in $\mathcal{G}_b$, we only learn a small relative shifts.
+Specifically, suppose we are given an initialized quantized vector $\vq^0 \in \mathcal{G}_b^d$.
+For each coordinate $i \in \{1,\dots,d\}$, let $j_i^0 \in \{1,\dots,2^b\}$ denote the index of the initialized grid point, i.e., $q_i^0 = (\mathcal{G}_b)_{j_i^0}.$